yongler/Peggle-clone/README.md

         - When load button is tapped with level name indicated, it should load the associated level
         - When load button is tapped with level name not indicated, it should load the default "peggle.data"
     - Save button
-        - When save button is tapped with level name indicated, it should save the level with the level name as "levelname.data"
+        - When save button is tapped with level name ("levelname") indicated, it should save the level with the level name as "levelname.data"
         - When save button is tapped with level name not indicated, it should save with the default name "peggle.data"
     - Reset button
         - When reset button is tapped, game area is cleared.